RonenNess/RPGUI/README.md

 ### rpgui-slider

-An rpgui-slider is like an HTML range input but with RPGUI style.
+A rpgui-slider is like an HTML range input but with RPGUI style.
 To create an rpgui-slider just create an input element with type="range" and class="rpgui-slider":

 ```html